-Jane King, Vice Chair
+Jane King, Secretary

 Bob has worked in local government for nearly 30 years.
 In 1993, he became director of the City’s Area Agency on Aging, later expanded and renamed the Office of Aging and Adult Services.
 In 2002, Bob was promoted to Deputy Director of the City’s Office of Housing, where he oversaw the City’s $6.5 million local and federal grant programs to promote, develop and maintain affordable housing in the City.
 In 2005, Bob was able to combine his aging and housing experience when he moved to Fairfax County to become the Director of Senior and Specialized Housing.
 Bob supervised the management and operation of six independent living facilities with over 400 housing units for seniors, two assisted living facilities and nine group homes for adults with disabilities.
 In 2007, Bob was promoted to the position of Long Term Care Program Manager in the Fairfax County Health Department.
 Bob has been an active volunteer with the City’s Commission on Aging since 2010.
 He served as the Chair of the Commission’s Advocacy Committee and he is currently the Vice Chair of the Commission.
 In 2012, Bob was elected to the board of directors of the Goodwin House Foundation.